GradientWanderer/ml-journey/README.md

 ### Directory Layout

-`/projects` - Personal projects with open data
+`/projects` - Personal projects with open data - NOTE: Data is omitted from the repo but links to data provided in code / readmes

 `/notes` - Notes from videos, books, blogs etc.